clemsos/writings/_quora/2015-02-13-Which-writers-have-a-profound-understanding-of-the-culture-of-Quebec-and-Montreal.md

 language: en
 title: |
     Which writers have a profound understanding
-    of the culture of Quebec and Montreal? - Quora
+    of the culture of Quebec and Montreal?
 ---

 The greatest things I have read on this topic were written by Fernand